 \section{Quasibound states}

-In this section we will investigate the quasibound states, which are solutions to the equation of motion corresponding to ingoing waves at the exterior event horizon and tend to zero at infinity.
-Thus, this means that there exist two boundary conditions associated to the spectrum of quasibound states.
-To do this, we need to calculate the spectrum of charged massive scalar resonant frequencies on the KNBH spacetime.
+In this section, we will investigate the spectrum of quasibound states, which are solutions to the equation of motion satisfying two boundary conditions; they are ingoing waves at the exterior event horizon, and tend to zero at infinity.
+To do this, we need to calculate the quasispectrum of resonant frequencies for charged massive scalar in the KNBH spacetime.